seyed1411/Wikidata_Reference_Statistics/README.md

 # Wikidata Reference Statistics

-This repository contains the materials of the **Reference Statistics in Wikidata Topical Subsets** paper.
+This repository contains the materials of the **[Reference Statistics in Wikidata Topical Subsets, 2nd Wikidata Workshop with ISWC 2021](http://ceur-ws.org/Vol-2982/paper-3.pdf)** paper.
 The embeddings are:

  - **Query Results:** The output of SPARQL queries for each experiment.
  - **Scripts:** The Python script used to enrich WDumper specification files with sub-classes and the jupyter notebook for plotting the charts.